 Think increased confidence, greater endurance, better muscle retention, and improved muscle mass.
 With a slower metabolism, putting on new muscle with HIIT is also a great way to boost your natural fat-burning abilities.

 HIIT workouts are short, intense, and capable of producing noticeable changes within a nominal amount of time.
-They’re also great for naturally raising testosterone levels.
+They’re also great for naturally raising testosterone levels from once low testosterone levels.
 Best of all, given that HIIT doesn’t take a lot of time, you can seamlessly insert it into your busy schedule.

 To Sum Up